Polynomials with core entropy zero: Bifurcation from simplicial tuning

 \subsection{Quasi invariant forests}

-A ribbon structure on a finite tree is a choice of a planar embedding up to isotopy.
-The ribbon structure can be specified by a cyclic ordering of the edges incident to each vertex.
-A {\em ribbon finite tree} is a finite tree with a ribbon structure, and an isomorphism between ribbon finite trees is an isomorphism between finite trees which preserves the ribbon structures.
-A marked finite tree $(\mathcal{T}, \mathcal{P})$ is a finite tree with a subset $\mathcal{P} \subseteq \mathcal{V}$ of the vertex set $\mathcal{V}$ for $\mathcal{T}$.
-A {\em forest} is a finite disjoint union of finite trees.
+A {\em ribbon structure} on a finite tree is a choice of planar embedding up to isotopy.
+A ribbon structure can also be defined as the assignment of a cyclic ordering of the edges incident to each vertex.
+A {\em ribbon finite tree} is a finite tree with a ribbon structure, and an isomorphism between ribbon finite trees is an isomorphism between finite trees that preserves the ribbon structures.
+A {\em marked finite tree} $(\mathcal{T}, \mathcal{P})$ is a finite tree with a subset $\mathcal{P} \subseteq \mathcal{V}$ of the vertex set $\mathcal{V}$ for $\mathcal{T}$.

-Recall that a map $F$ between finite trees is {\em simplicial} if $F$ sends an edge to an edge.
-A map $F$ between forests is {\em simplicial} if $F$ is simplicial restricting to each tree component.